amalrajsr/AWS_S3_PROJECT/README.md

 This repository offers a sample implementation that demonstrates how to create a private S3 bucket and access it through a CloudFront distribution using an Express server.
 The Express server initiates an API call to acquire a signed URL with a 5-minute expiration time for an image file uploaded to the S3 bucket

 ## Prerequisites
-- Node.js and npm installed on your machine.
+- Node.js  installed on your machine.
 - AWS account credentials with appropriate permissions to create S3 buckets

 ## Installation